 31. Many Religious Brothers carry out their mission exercising a secular profession, whether it is in the health service, education, assistance to immigrants, the accompaniment of children and adolescents at risk, etc. They thereby give witness that their commitment to the Kingdom also implies the effort to build, in the here and now, a more human and inhabitable world, and that the love of Christ is linked to love of humanity, especially its weakest and neediest members.
 Today more than ever, the world needs consecrated persons who, from the heart of secular realities and of human life itself, bear witness to knowing and loving the God of life.

-We refer here, firstly, to the manual labour that many Brothers carry out.
-The Brother Monks, especially in Benedictine monasteries, were instrumental in the West, in the restoration of the dignity and the positive value of manual labour, which even today in some cultures is considered suited only to people of lower rank.
-Through manual labour, Religious Brothers give witness to the sublime value of work, by which humanity cooperates with God in perfecting the wonderful work of creation; they become neighbours to their simplest brothers and identify with Jesus, brother and worker.
+We refer here, firstly, to the manual labor that many Brothers carry out.
+The Brother Monks, especially in Benedictine monasteries, were instrumental in the West, in the restoration of the dignity and the positive value of manual labor, which even today in some cultures is considered suited only to people of lower rank.
+Through manual labor, Religious Brothers give witness to the sublime value of work, by which humanity cooperates with God in perfecting the wonderful work of creation; they become neighbors to their simplest brothers and identify with Jesus, brother and worker.

 The Institutes of Brothers whose mission is associated with social promotion and defending human rights in the various fields of marginalization, of human frailty or development of the person, offer prophetic signs of a Kingdom which seeks the integral salvation of every human being.
 Their insertion in these tasks and environments is preferably communitarian.
 They thus bear witness as a fraternal community whose cohesion is based on the One who has called and sent them.
 Even when, by age or other circumstances, the Brothers cannot engage in professional activities, the presence of the consecrated community in this context is a sign that shows the way and points to a horizon which gives meaning.